 As originally proposed by Feucht and Saier, the phosphorylated form of Enzyme IIAGlc acts as an activator of adenylate cyclase [J Bacteriol].
-When glucose is present in the culture medium, a decrease in the concentration of phosphorylated Enzyme IIAGlc is observed that correlates with a decrease in adenylate cyclase activity.
+When glucose is present in the culture medium, a decrease in the concentration of phosphorylated Enzyme IIAGlc is observed which correlates with a decrease in adenylate cyclase activity.
 Therefore, in the presence of glucose, the cAMP level is low as compared to other carbon sources.
 It is to be understood that any regulation affecting glucose transport will also affect cAMP synthesis.

 Under glucose-limited conditions of growth, transcription of ptsG is repressed by RpoS, a global stress response regulator [Res Microbiol].
-Under conditions of intracellular glucose-6-phosphate accumulation, ptsG mRNA is degraded due to transcriptional activation of sgrS (encoding a small RNA) by SgrR [Mol Microbiol] [Mol Microbiol].
+Under conditions of intracellular glucose-6-phosphate accumulation, ptsG mRNA is degraded due to transcriptional activation of sgrS (encoding the small RNA SgrS) by SgrR [Mol Microbiol] [Mol Microbiol].
 The sugar efflux transporter A (SetA) contributes to the glucose-phosphate stress response [J Bacteriol].
 The effect of SgrT on the transport of glucose, as reported [J Bacteriol], must be taken with caution [PubMed Commons].

 In 2008 the complex regulation of ptsG expression in E. coli was elegantly reported [FEMS Microbiol Rev].
 In 2010 the sophisticated transcription of ptsG became even more complex [J Mol Microbiol Biotechnol].